• Skip to primary navigation

 Juiciness6

 I often find them to be inconsistent.
-They need to be picked yellow for best flavor.
-The first ones on the market each year (around early to mid August) usually have green in the skin and the flavor is bland.
+Sometimes they are delicious and sometimes they are bland.
+They need to be picked yellow for optimal flavor.
+But when you pick the yellow ones they are going to be softer sooner.
+The first ones on the market each year (around early to mid August) usually have green in the skin and the flavor isn't as good.

 Besides out of eating, I think this apple works well in applesauce.
 I used some to make a peach applesauce.
 It's also a good apple for salads because it's slow to brown when cut.